Tanmoy-Rath/misc/applyfamily.md

 |FUN|the function to be applied: see ‘Details’.
 In the case of functions like +, %*%, etc., the function name must be backquoted or quoted.|
 |...|optional arguments to FUN.|

-apply(array/matrix, diemension(rows or columns) over which the function is applied, anonymous/built-in function, ...)

 ---